 Fortunately, the paid email providers that I recommend will sign a Business Associate Agreement with you, which means that they are a HIPAA-compliant option.

-You will still need to take some common-sense precautions to ensure that you are HIPAA-compliant (a BAA won’t save you if you leave your practice’s email open on a public computer, for instance.)
-But assuming you take the appropriate precautions, a paid email account will provide some extra protection against a HIPAA violation.
+You will still need to take some common-sense precautions to ensure that you are HIPAA-compliant (a BAA won’t save you if you leave your practice’s email open on a public computer or forward a client’s email to a nonsecured account, for instance.)
+But assuming you take the appropriate precautions, a paid email account will provide you with solid protection against a HIPAA violation.

 Custom Email Providers

-You can sign up for Google Apps here.
-Setting up Google Apps can be a little technical, but they have a lot of support guides and you should be able to do it in an hour or so.
+You can sign up for Google Workspace here.
+Getting everything set up can be a little technical, but you don’t have to be a computer whiz to figure it out (and remember, they have 24/7 support!).
 If you have any questions, use this link and a Google rep will walk you through the process.
 Make sure that you sign up for HIPAA compliance, which you can do here.

-If you want more security than Google Apps can offer, then you probably want Hushmail.
+If you want more security than Google Workspace can offer, then you probably want Hushmail.

-Like Google Apps, Hushmail is HIPAA-compliant and allows to you use your own domain name.
-Unlike Google Apps, Hushmail allows you to send encrypted emails that only the client can open – even if someone else is in their inbox.
+Like Google Workspace, Hushmail is HIPAA-compliant and allows to you use your own domain name.
+Unlike Google Workspace, Hushmail allows you to send encrypted emails that only the client can open – even if someone else is in their inbox.

 For instance, let’s say a client requests a copy of their session notes.
 You could send that via normal email, but then you run the risk of someone else opening the email and reading the notes.
-This isn’t likely to happen, but if it did happen it could be catastrophic (imagine a client’s spouse learning about an affair or an addiction through your session notes.)
+This is very unlikely to happen, but if it did happen it could be catastrophic (imagine a client’s spouse learning about an affair or an addiction through your session notes.)